flisanp/ms2-barcelona-guide/README.md

 - Links to social media platforms works and opens in a new tab window.

 **Responsiveness**
 I manually tested the responsiveness on all available devices in DevTools.
-Galaxy fold didn't display well, this is something I will fix in the future.
+Galaxy fold didn't display well, this is something I will have to fix in the future.
 ![galaxy fold](https://github.com/flisanp/ms2-barcelona-guide/blob/2825bc3a2b015e895ed93e0e7798f483941c87b0/readme%20assets/bugs/galaxy-fold.png)

 #### Testing User Stories